xmm7360/xmm7360-pci/INSTALLING.md

 sudo ip link set wwan0 up
 ```

-The script schould set nameservers from your network providers, but you might have to set your own:
+The script should set nameservers from your network providers, but you might have to set your own:
 ```
 echo "nameserver 1.1.1.1" | sudo tee -a /etc/resolv.conf
 echo "nameserver 8.8.8.8" | sudo tee -a /etc/resolv.conf